kcollins-ene/evaluator/Evaluation.md

 ![Database and Devices Created](images/database_and_devices_created.png)

 ## Creating an Application

 Next, we're going to create a baseline application to house our visualization and tag definitions:

-1. Use the *Launch Designer* link on the *Gateway Web Page* to open the Designer.
+1. Go to the *Gateway Web Page* and select the *Home* section.
+Scroll to the bottom and download the *Native Client Launcher* for your platform and use it to connect to your gateway instance and open the Designer.

 2. Create a project called `Evaluator` using one of the *Single-Tier* navigation templates that will provide us with menuing and navigation preconfigured.

 3. Adjust the project properties to utilize *Anchored* mode as the default component layout methodology.

 Lets setup some framework elements for our evaluation: